Virginia gets a 'B' for staying home as COVID-19 spreads

 As of Monday, Virginia was in the top half of the country with an overall B grade and an estimated 31% drop in distance traveled since the end of February.

-The score for Richmond is right around the state average at 35% with Chesterfield and Henrico Counties similarly at 35% and 40% respectively.
-Hanover County is last in the area by their metrics, with a 19% drop.
+The score for Richmond is right around the state average at 35% with Chesterfield and Henrico counties similarly at 35% and 40%, respectively.
+Hanover County is last in the area by its metrics, with a 19% drop.

-VDOT has also recorded a drop through toll booths and other counters.
-Over the last week, the agency saw:
+VDOT has also recorded a drop through tollbooths and other counters.
+Over the past week, the agency saw:

-- A 40% reduction in volume on I-64 west of Bryan Park.
+- A 40% reduction in volume on Interstate 64 west of Bryan Park.

 - A nearly 15% drop between Arthur Ashe Boulevard and Belvidere Street.